mlanza/proposal-command-syntax/README.md

 ### But It's Just Syntax!
 Well, yes and no.  While it's true adds an layer of syntax atop the language, it's not only syntax.
 Return-nothing commands (the well-behaved ones) gain a fluent interface, for free.
 This adds expressive brevity at no cost.
 And it means more commands can be written properly to return nothing (dropping the extraneous `return this`).

 [Type annotations](https://www.codemotion.com/magazine/frontend/javascript/javascript-a-first-look-at-the-type-annotation-proposal/)/TypeScript is another syntax with benefits.
 It affords compile time type checking.
-Command syntax visually sifts the pure from the impure.
-This, too, can be used for compile time analysis to show how well a program segregates the pure from the impure, something anyone moving increasingly toward FP disciplines would appreciate.
+Command syntax visually sifts the pure from the impure—something anyone moving increasingly toward FP disciplines ought appreciate.
+And this, too, could use static analysis to show how well a program segregates these.

-And like type annotations, it's optional.
-Just as some have refrained from leaping to TypeScript, devs who are not predisposed to FP's priorities may opt out.
+Like type annotations, it's optional.
+Devs who are not predisposed to FP's priorities may opt out.

 ### JavaScript: More Good Parts
 * Eliminates the onerous practice of having commands return `this`